jingwen-z/jingwen-z.github.io/_posts/2019-12-17-older-apartments-transactions-in-paris.md

 city in the world, after Singapore, and ahead of Zürich, Hong Kong, Oslo and Geneva.
 Another source ranked Paris as most expensive, on a par with Singapore and Hong Kong, in 2018.
 All these elements help to bring the increasing price of real estate in Paris.
-In this blog, I'll talk about the older apartments purchases in Paris between January 2014 and June 2019, with the following
+In this blog, I'll talk about the second-hand apartments purchases in Paris between January 2014 and June 2019, with the following points:
-points:
 - Data description
 - How large are the apartments?
 - Which is the most expensive district?